-With the --antlr option BNFC generates an ANTLRv4 parser and lexer.
+With the --antlr option (since 2.8.2) BNFC generates an ANTLRv4 parser and lexer.

 All categories can be entrypoints with ANTLR: the entrypoint directive is thus ignored.

 Make sure that your system's Java classpath variable points to an ANTLRv4 jar (download here)